Leadership Overland Park

 Leadership Overland Park features 10 full-day classes held over a six-month period.
 Sessions focus on specific aspects of Overland Park such as city, county and state government, history, education, politics and current issues facing the city, county, metro area and state.

-To view a roster of 2017 class members, click here.
+To view a roster of our 2020 Leadership Overland Park class, click here.

 LEADERSHIP OVERLAND PARK ALUMNI

 If you are an alum of the LOP Program, please help us update our records so we can keep you informed about LOP-related programs and announcements.
 To submit your updated contact information, click here.